-Hot flashes are a symptom of perimenopause, which means that you may face reddening of the skin and a feeling of intense hotness.
+Hot flashes are a symptom of perimenopause, which means that you may face reddening of the skin and a feeling of intense heat.
 In this case, flax seeds may be effective.
-You can add them in your yogurt, cereal and even in juices and smoothies.
+You can add them to your yogurt, cereal and even in juices and smoothies.

 Flaxseeds are a great source of vegan omega-3 fatty acids:

 Plant-based omega-3 fatty acids, also known as alpha linolenic acid, have been helpful in improving circulation and anti-inflammatory effects.
 That’s right, you can easily reduce the risk of bone fractures, protect your body against type-2 diabetes, and even help fight osteoporosis.